TylerLoewen/Activity-Tracker/README.md

 ## Compatibility

-The project should be compatible with most major web browsers (Chrome, Safari, Firefox)
+The project is compatible with most major web browsers (Chrome, Safari, Firefox)

 ## Running